oymotion/oymotion.github.io/_pages/doc/gForce100EmbeddedSuiteUserGuide.md

 The UART interface has the VCC/GND/TX/RX pins.
 The TX/RX is named from the perspective of gForceJoint board.

-## Relationship between LED status and gesture
+## Relationship between LED Indicators And Gestures
-gForceJoint use different LED lamp status to represent the different gestures that recognized by the gForce.
+gForceJoint has six LED lights to indicate recognized gestures.
-The following figure shows the simple diagram about gForceJoint.

 ![gForceJoint Simple Diagram](/assets/images/gForceJointSimpleDiagrams.png)

-  1. The `Power LED` will be on when the gForceJoint power on, else off.
+Note: The `Power LED` will be on when the gForceJoint is powered on, otherwise off.

-  2. The following talbe show the relationship between `LED1~LED6` and `gestures`
+The following table shows the relationship between LED1...6 and gestures:

   |~    | Fist | Spread Fingers | Wave-In | Wave-Out | Pinch | Shoot | Relax |Unknown gesture|